For new Vikings lineman Tom Compton, there's no place like home

 Compton (6-5, 313 pounds) was a 2012 sixth-round pick by Washington.
 Nine of his 15 career starts came as the Redskins right tackle during the 2014 season.

-However, he has transitioned to guard where the Vikings will line him up this spring.
-Neither center Pat Elflein nor left guard Nick Easton, both coming off ankle surgeries, are expected to be ready for OTAs.
+He has transitioned to guard, where the Vikings will line him up this spring.
+Neither center Pat Elflein nor left guard Nick Easton, both coming off ankle surgeries, is expected to be ready for organized team activities.
 That leaves room for players like Compton to get reps.

 “I’ve bounced around so many times, I think I’m comfortable anywhere,” Compton said.